mx-c/ddr/circuitDesign.md

 - Digital pins: `40 mA`
 - Ground: `400 mA`

+Ground limit of 400 mA seems not to be an issue.
 Assuming the four 30cm-strips of the 4 pads get switched on at the same time, we are well below 400 mA of total current to be grounded.
 For this reasonning to be correct, It implies that current drawn via other parts of the circuit is insignificant.
+We shall make sure of this in following sections.

-Concerning Digital pins, it means that with a maximum voltage of 12 volts, pin must be protected by a `300Ω resistor` at least.
+Concerning Digital pins limited to 40mA, it means that with a maximum voltage of 12 volts, each pin must be protected by a `300Ω resistor` at least.

+### Arduino HIGH/LOW signals

 The Arduino Leonardo is built around atmega32u4 microchip, that tolerates voltage up to 5.5V.
 Also, it assimilates voltage to `HIGH` value only if above 3.5V.

 This is what leads to use a voltage devider with R2 and R3.
-Knowing that provided voltage is 12V, we need:
+Knowing that provided voltage is 12V, R2 must dissipate between 6.5v and 8.5v.
 ```
 (12-5.5)/12< R2/R3 < (12-3.5)/12
 <=> 0.54 < R2 / R3 < 0.71